productinfo/ClusterMapSharp/README.md

 ## Quick start

-1. Add the content of the ClusterMapView folder to your iOS project.
+1. Add the content of the `Maps` folder to your iOS project.
 2. Turn your MKMapView instance into a ClusterMapView.
-3. Set your annotations by calling `SetAnnotations:`.
+3. Set your annotations by calling `SetAnnotations`.
 Do not use `AddAnnotation` or `AddAnnotations` as they are not supported yet.

 ## Future Work